 The National Air Force Museum of Canada (NAFMC) is proud to honour the heritage of the Royal Canadian Air Force.
 Discover an aviation history full of valour and tradition through a wide variety of exhibits, interactive activities and displays, including the fully restored World War II Halifax Bomber (the only one of its kind in the world).
 Our 16-acre Airpark features both historic and active aircraft on view for an up-close and personal aviation experience.
-Also in the Airpark are some 11,000 Ad Astra Stones and 35 Monuments that tribute past and current members of the RCAF.
+Also in the Airpark are over 12,000 Ad Astra Stones and 35 Monuments that tribute past and current members of the RCAF.

 *Please Note: Admissions desk closes at 4:30 pm*